lyskh/lyskheablogs/content/posts/living-and-looking-to-the-future.md

 In my most recent blog, I talked about gratitude and joy and how these two correlate with each other.
 The importance of choosing to be grateful can be seen in the resulting joy it entails.
 One sip of coffee with gratitude can greatly align our perspectives and uplift our moods even when things in our life turn sour.

 Reminders like this greatly benefit us who are most prone to being forgetful.
 Being able to be grateful even when things are painful is not a discipline that is easy to incorporate - it has to be wrought by grace.
-Adopting this mindset also increases the risk of toxic positivity in us if we do it by ourselves which will turn out to be - in the long run - maladaptive in its nature as a coping mechanism when we face bad things.
+Adopting this mindset also increases the risk of toxic positivity in us if we do it by ourselves, which will be damaging for us in the long run.

 My purpose in writing this is not to share a mindset that celebrates masochism and pain in an unhealthy way.
 No, that is not what I want for me nor for you.
 I hope to inspire other people that even if life will not turn out for the better as we hope because sometimes it just gets worse, we would be grounded enough to not base our happiness on circumstances, people, nor on things which can all lead to disappointments - but to rest our hope on hope.